dsarotti/mo_happ/README.md

 5. Submit a pull request with a clear explanation of your updates.

 If it works and is a cool change I will merge it and add your gh page to this section.

+## Contributors
+here's a list of the user that contributed to this project:
+- just me D':